hreflang tag cover - globe with chat bubbles and plants

 2. Choose the Right Language and Region Codes

 Next, choose the appropriate language and region codes for each page version.
-Language codes should follow the ISO 639-1 format, and country codes should follow the ISO 3166-1 Alpha 2 format.
-For instance, “en” for English, “fr” for French, “us” for the United States, “ca” for Canada.
+Language codes should follow ISO 639-1, and country codes should follow ISO 3166-1 Alpha-2.
+For instance, “en” for English, “fr” for French, “us” for the United States, and “ca” for Canada.

 3. Apply the Hreflang Tag